pradyumnasagar/TaBSAP/README.md

 ## Targeted Bisulfite Sequencing Analysis Pipeline

 ## User Guide - v0.0.2
-A pipeline to analyse the data obtained from targeted bisulfite sequencing through ion-torrent platform.
+A pipeline to analyze the data obtained from targeted bisulfite sequencing through the ion-torrent platform.

-TaBSAP is a pipeline to map bisulfite treated sequencing reads to a genome of interest and perform methylation calls in a single step and enables a researcher to analyse the methylation levels of their samples straight away.
+TaBSAP is a pipeline to map bisulfite treated sequencing reads to a genome of interest and perform methylation calls in a single step and enables a researcher to analyze the methylation levels of their samples straight away.
 It's main features are:

 -Bisulfite mapping and methylation calling in one single step

--Supports single-end ead alignments
+-Supports single-end read alignments

 -Alignment seed length, number of mismatches etc. are adjustable

--Output gives heatmap with catogories.
+-The output gives heatmap with categories.

 ### Minimum System Requirements